bjhend/gitlatexdiff/README.md

 ## Purpose

-[`latexdiff`](www.ctan.org/pkg/latexdiff) is a LaTeX tool to render a PDF file showing the differences betweem two LaTeX files.
-This script applies latexdiff on two revisions of a LaTeX file in a Git repository.
+[`latexdiff`](www.ctan.org/pkg/latexdiff) is a LaTeX tool to render a PDF file showing the differences between two LaTeX files.
+This script applies `latexdiff` on two revisions of a LaTeX file in a Git repository.
 Before that, it applies another script to recursively resolve `\include` and `\input` directives in the LaTeX code, because `latexdiff` does not consider those.

 ## Contact